 Scheduled to Teach

-LACP Founder and Executive Director Julia Dean asks Rania Matar ten questions about her background, career in and beliefs about photography
+LACP asks Rania Matar ten questions about her background, career in and beliefs about photography.

 RM: I am a fine art photographer whose focus is on portraiture.
 I am especially interested in women and girls, and the states of ‘becoming’, in both the United States where I live and the Middle East where I am from.

 LACP: How long have you been shooting?